Mary Riddle

-Mary Riddle, also known as Kus-de-cha or Kingfisher, (April 22, 1902 – October 25, 1981) was the second Native American woman to earn a pilot's license, with Bessie Coleman being the first.
+Mary Riddle, also known as Kus-de-cha or Kingfisher, (April 22, 1902 – October 25, 1981) was the second Native American woman to earn a pilot's license.
+Bessie Coleman was the first to earn a license.
 Soon after earning her pilot's license she also earned her commercial license.

 Early life

 Riddle was a member of the Clatsop Tribe in Oregon and the Quinault Indian Nation in Washington.
-She was the daughter of Albert "Doc" Riddell, and had two brothers, John and Valentine.
-Her grandmother gave her the name Kus-de-cha after noting that her cries sounded like a kingfisher's call.
-On the way home from school, an eleven-year-old Riddle saw her first plane and was mesmerized.
-From that day forward, she went to every airshow she could.
+She was born on April 22, 1902 in Bruceport, Washington to parents Albert "Doc" Riddell and Elizabeth Salikike.
+Elizabeth Salikike's family name was also spelled as Salikie and Silackie in various sources.

+Riddle said that her grandmother gave her the name Kus-de-cha, meaning 'kingfisher', after noting that her cries sounded like a kingfisher's call.
+Anthropologist Llyn de Danaan states that the word 'kus-de-cha' does not appear in the Chinook, Clatsop, or Lower Chehalis languages.
+However, 'kuśdecá' is listed as the Dakota word for kingfisher in the book An English and Dakota Vocabulary.

+Riddle had two brothers, Thomas and Valentine.
+After their mother's death in 1905, Riddle and her brothers were placed in the Chemawa Indian School in Salem, Oregon.
+In 1911, Riddle was transferred to the Sisters of the Valley Academy in Beaverton, Oregon.
+Riddle's father died in 1912.

+Riddle's interest in aviation began when she first saw an airplane while on a trip home from the Sisters of the Valley Academy.
 When Riddle was seventeen, she saw a woman fatally crash an airplane.
 The incident made her determined to prove women could fly well.

 Aviation career

 Pilot

 Riddle saved money for two years to attend the Rankin Flying School in Portland, run by noted aviator Tex Rankin.
 Rankin, who also taught Chinese-American pilot Leah Hing, was interested in creating "a 'rainbow', all-female stunt team," but Riddle declined to participate, and the idea fizzled out.
 She flew solo for the first time on May 10, 1930.
 "I wasn't scared," said Riddle one month later.
 "On that first trip alone I just missed the weight of the instructor in the plane."
-She featured in an airshow at the 1930 Portland Rose Festival, riding up to her plane on horseback and in "full tribal costume".
+She featured in an airshow at the 1930 Portland Rose Festival, riding up to her plane on horseback and in "full tribal costume."
 Riddle was one of three female pilots in the show: the others were Dorothy Hester and Edith Foltz.
-In August of that year, she made plans to fly to Washington D.C. with "beaded gifts from Indian tribes of the Northwest", to be delivered to for "President Hoover and others".
+In August of that year, she made plans to fly to Washington, D.C., with "beaded gifts from Indian tribes of the Northwest," to be delivered to for "President Hoover and others."
 Riddle earned a limited commercial pilot's license in 1933.
 In June 1934, she was featured on the 99's magazine, The 99er.
 An all-around athlete, she enjoyed swimming, riding, "golf, tennis, and ice skating."